rickybassom/gmn-python-api/docs/rest_api.rst

    )
    meteor_dataframe = read_meteor_summary_csv_as_dataframe(data)

-Fields available in the Pandas Dataframes can be found in the `Data Schema section`_.
+Fields available in the Pandas Dataframes can be found in the `Data Schemas`_ section.

 More info can be found in the `gmn_rest_api API reference section`_.